Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 Alternatively, are they planning to check the pieces as baggage?

 Beyond the cost issue, you now have to worry about the pieces being properly packed—especially if someone in your office intends to pull out the pieces earmarked for internal recipients and simply “repack” the remaining pieces on their own.
-Too often we’ve seen this kind of delivery hand-off result in damaged pieces and unnecessary anguish.
+Too often we’ve seen this kind of delivery hand-off results in damaged pieces and unnecessary anguish.

 And keep in mind as well that we haven’t even gotten into all the possible weather-related complications associated with either of these scenarios, or any possible customs delays (and costs) where international travel is involved.
 Make sure you ferret out the ultimate destination of the deal toys and, whenever possible, let your vendor ship directly.